Fraud Blocker IN CELEBRATION OF WORLD CHIMPANZEE DAY - The Wild Source

 In Celebration of World Chimpanzee Day

-It’s July 14th, which makes today the first annual World Chimpanzee Day and the anniversary of the day Dr. Jane Goodall first stepped foot into Gombe Stream National Park.
+Sunday, July 24th 2024 is World Chimpanzee Day.
+This is the anniversary of the day Dr. Jane Goodall first stepped foot into Gombe Stream National Park.
 On this day in 1960, she became the first person ever to study wild chimpanzees.
 Today, we celebrate that legacy and the ever-present necessity to protect the chimpanzee.
 For those of you with an expansive curiosity for primates, you will find a variety of information in this post for you to dive deeper and celebrate World Chimpanzee Day.

 Jane Goodall